Hammerspoon/hammerspoon/README.md

 ## How do I use it?

-While we intend Hammerspoon to be minimally useful out of the box, the real appeal is being able to write your own Lua code to orchestrate your desktop.
-To do this, edit `~/.hammerspoon/init.lua` with reference to the extensions available in Hammerspoon.
-Documentation for the APIs exposed by the extensions can be found at http://www.hammerspoon.org/docs/ and are available in [Dash](http://kapeli.com).
+Hammerspoon is controlled by the config you write in ~/.hammerspoon/init.lua - you can place any Lua script you like in there, using the APIs that Hammerspoon provides.
+You can find this documentation at http://www.hammerspoon.org/

 If you need a reference for the Lua scripting language, see http://www.lua.org/docs.html